After long delay, RI lawmakers unveil $12.8 billion new state budget

 PROVIDENCE, R.I.
 (WPRI) — Rhode Island lawmakers on Wednesday unveiled a long-delayed $12.8 billion budget plan for the current fiscal year, using a fire hose of federal money to cover a coronavirus-driven deficit while putting off most big policy decisions until the new year.

-Yet the state’s short-term financial situation has improved markedly since then, largely because revenue has not plunged as much as originally feared, cutting the estimated deficit from $900 million to $275 million.
+Rhode Island’s short-term financial situation has improved markedly since then, largely because revenue has not plunged as much as originally feared, helping cut the estimated deficit from $900 million to $275 million.
 And the state’s $1.25 billion allocation from the federal CARES Act’s Coronavirus Relief Fund is being used to plug most of that shortfall, according to legislative leaders.

-The House Finance Committee is expected to vote to approve the budget bill just after its public release during a hearing Wednesday at 5 p.m., with the full House and Senate scheduled to take it up at special sessions next week.
+The House Finance Committee approved the budget bill at a hearing just after its public release on an 11-2 vote, with all the Democrats voting in favor but Republican Reps.
+Blake Filippi, the House minority leader, and Justin Price voting no. The full House is scheduled to take up the budget bill next Wednesday during a special session at the Veterans Memorial Auditorium.

 No taxes or fees are raised in the budget bill, and no programs are being created or eliminated, according to information provided at the briefing, which came before the bill text was released.
 Full funding is included for year four of the six-year plan to phase out the car tax, which was a top priority of outgoing House Speaker Nicholas Mattiello, who lost his seat last month.